Life As a Home Health Aide

-Position Description Provide routine individualized healthcare such as changing bandages and dressing wounds, and applying topical medications to the elderly, convalescents, or persons with disabilities at the patient’s home or in a care facility.
+Job Description: Provide routine individualized healthcare such as changing bandages and dressing wounds, and applying topical medications to the elderly, convalescents, or persons with disabilities at the patient’s home or in a care facility.
 Monitor or report changes in health status.
 May also provide personal care such as bathing, dressing, and grooming of patient.

 - Accompany clients to doctors' offices or on other trips outside the home, providing transportation, assistance, and companionship.

-What Every Home Health Aide Should Know
+Things a Home Health Aide Should Know How to Do

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.